 As you can see, there are some plans which may be way better than the others.
 Some may be good for you and your family’s health and medical care needs.
 However, amidst the sweet health insurance plan terms presented, there are always certain drawbacks that you may come to consider.
-The key is, you will have to wisely weigh the benefits.
+The key is, you will have to weigh the benefits wisely.
 Especially that not among these plans will pay for all the financial damages associated with your care.

-The following are a brief description about the health insurance plans that might be fitting for you and your family’s case.
+The following is a brief description of the health insurance plans that might be fitting for you and your family’s case.

-Flexible Spending Plans – These are the types of health insurance plans that are sponsored when you are working for a company, or any employer.
-These are the care plans inclusive in your employee benefit package.
-Some of the specific types of benefits included in this plan are the multiple options pre-tax conversion plan, medical plans plus flexible spending accounts, tax conversion plan, and employer credit cafeteria plans.
-You can always ask your employer of the benefits included in your health care/insurance plans.
+Flexible Spending Plans – These are the types of health insurance plans sponsored when working for a company or any employer.
+These are the care plans included in your employee benefits package.
+The specific types of benefits included in this plan are the multiple options pre-tax conversion plan, medical plans plus flexible spending accounts, tax conversion plan, and employer credit cafeteria plans.
+You can always ask your employer about the benefits included in your health care/insurance plans.

-Indemnity Health Plans – This type of health insurance plan allows you to choose your own health care providers.
-You are given the freedom to go to any doctor, medical institution, or other health care providers for a set monthly premium.
+Indemnity Health Plans – This type of health insurance plan allows you to choose your health care providers.
+You are given the freedom to go to any doctor, medical institution, or other health care provider for a set monthly premium.
 The insurance plan will reimburse you and your health care provider according to the services rendered.
-Depending on the health insurance plan policy, there are those that offers limit on individual expenses, and when that expense is reached, the health insurance will cover for the remaining expenses in full.
-Sometimes, indemnity health insurance plans impose restrictions on services covered and may require prior authorization for hospital care and other expensive services.
+Depending on the health insurance plan policy, some offers limit on personal expenses, and when that expense is reached, the health insurance will cover the remaining costs in full.
+Sometimes, indemnity health insurance plans impose restrictions on services covered and require prior authorization for hospital care and other expensive services.